Blog

 4. Thunderstorms and Winds:

 Thunderstorms are connected to cloudbursts.
-Clouds may become unsteady couse to strong winds & unstable air pressure, It could force them to all release water immediately.
+Clouds may become unsteady due to strong winds & unstable air pressure.
+It could force them to all release water immediately.

 How Long Do Cloudbursts Last?